-We claim morning chores (laundry, haircut, bullshit), so Ryan meets us at noon.
-We managed to do some serious wash in a nearby laundromat, which possessed a scary huge library of softer-than-Harlequin romance fiction, e.g, A Wish Fulfilled; Good Doctor, Good Lover, Good Dad; etc. It being Easter Monday, a lot of establishments are closed, like coffeehouses and barbers.
-I remain uncaffeinated and unshorn.
+We claim morning chores (laundry, haircut, bullshit), but it being Easter Monday a lot of establishments are closed, like coffeehouses and barbers.
+We do manage to get some serious wash done in a nearby laundromat, which possesses a scary huge library of softer-than-Harlequin romance fiction, e.g, A Wish Fulfilled; Good Doctor, Good Lover, Good Dad; etc. I remain uncaffeinated and unshorn, yet my day begins.

-We rendezvous at the house on Pier Street and Ryan shepherds us to a café high overlooking Gladstone Harbour.
-Gladstone is a spigot through which all the natural resources of Queensland and the Northern Territory pass – coal, bauxite, timber, calcite, grain, electricity, LNG, crocodiles.
-Ships load and unload piles and stacks and tanks and silos.
-He takes us on a tour of Gladstone’s industrial infrastructure.
-Ryan works at a plant that makes ammonium nitrate.
+We rendezvous at the house on Pier Street and Ryan shepherds us to a café high overlooking Gladstone harbor.
+Gladstone is the spigot through which all the natural resources of Queensland and the Northern Territory pass – coal, bauxite, timber, calcite, grain, electricity, LNG, crocodiles.
+Ships load and unload piles and stacks and containers and tanks and silos.
+After lunch, he gives us a tour of Gladstone’s industrial infrastructure.
+Ryan works at a plant on the outskirts that makes ammonium nitrate.
 It has a blast radius.
-If it goes, it’ll take the whole of Gladstone with it.
+If it goes up, it’ll take the whole of Gladstone with it.
 Most impressive is QAL – Queensland Alumina, Ltd., perhaps the largest plant of its kind in the world, dedicated to the refining of bauxite ore into alumina, the first step in the making of aluminum.
-It is a monstrous thing; a rust-colored Emerald City about twice the size of the entire Magic Kingdom.
+It is a monstrous thing; a rust-colored Emerald City twice the size of the entire Magic Kingdom.
 From a hilltop, we ask lots of questions, all the while snapping photos that do not accurately portray its mass or menace.
 Ryan explains other such sights and we are guest-curious.

-He drops us back at the motel so we can rest before our dinner engagement at the Hog’s Breath Café with his mom and step-dad and kids.
+He drops us back at the motel so we can pull ourselves together before our dinner engagement with his mom, step-dad, and kids at the Hog’s Breath Café.
 The Hog’s Breath is a chain of nouveau saloons with American signage and state license plates serving as décor.
 Ryan’s parents are engaging; she wears an eye-patch that goes unremarked upon.
 Belinda is crook, apparently, so she won’t be joining us.
 The waitstaff woman who takes our group photo bears the nametag – Strawberry.